 In this article you will learn how to plan an Advent sermon series calendar, discover new verses to consider preaching on, find new songs to consider using in your services that connect with Advent, identify the angle you’d like to take to communicate the beauty of Advent, and much more.

-22 Fresh Advent Sermon Series Ideas for Christmas 2021
+22 Fresh Advent Sermon Series Ideas for This Christmas

 Want to make Advent extra special for your church this year?
 Our free ebook will give you 22 fresh ideas for sermon series you can preach during Advent!